Happy April!

 Ankle Update

 These compound ankle fractures are no joke.
-I’m 3 months out of surgery and, just this week, I got the OK to (mostly) ditch the boot.
-To accommodate my still-swollen right foot I had to get another pair of sneakers – a full size larger.
+I’m 3 months out of surgery and, just this week, I got the OK to (mostly) ditch the 3.5lb boot.
+To accommodate my still-swollen right foot I had to get another pair of sneakers – a full size larger – just to fit on my right foot.
 I’m months away from wearing heels – or even nice shoes.
-But, in-home physical therapy and occupational therapy are ready to discharge me, and then I can start 3 months of outpatient therapy.
+But, happily, in-home physical therapy and occupational therapy are ready to discharge me.
+When they do, I’ll start 3 months of outpatient therapy.

 Thanks to all of you who sent emails and FB comments.

 P.S.
-May is Victorious Woman Month, and it’s the 20th Anniversary.
-I’m planning some things and I’ll tell you more in a few weeks, but take a look at these:
+May is International Victorious Woman Month, and it’s the 20th Anniversary.
+I’m excited that, after all these years, it still gets international attention.
+I’m planning some things and I’ll tell you more in a few weeks.